o3de/o3de.org/content/docs/user-guide/assets/pipeline/processor.md

 + Add additional folders for Asset Processor to watch.
 For example, you can specify folders such as shared particle libraries and associated textures between projects.
 + Specify which files trigger related files to be rebuilt.
 This is called metafile fingerprinting.

-To add game\-specific overrides, you can add a file named `AssetProcessorGamePlatformConfig.ini` to your game assets directory.
-This file is read after the root configuration file and can have additional game\-specific settings for the ignore list, platforms, and file types.
+To add game-specific overrides, you can add a file named `AssetProcessorGamePlatformConfig.ini` to your game assets directory.
+This file is read after the root configuration file and can have additional game-specific settings for the ignore list, platforms, and file types.

 For more information about these configuration files, see [Configuring the Asset Pipeline](/docs/user-guide/assets/configuring.md).